 - ½ teaspoon salt

-- 3 tablespoons unsalted butter I use Vegan Buttery Sticks
+- 3 tablespoons plant based unsalted butter (or dairy butter) I use Vegan Buttery Sticks

 Instructions